top of page

 Introduction

-Dogs thrive on clear communication and structure, making basic behaviours (skills) essential for their safety, overall behaviour, and well-being.
-These behaviours not only ensure your dog listens in various situations but they also strengthen your bond with them.
-So that's why we believe that there are 10 behaviours every dog should know.
+Dogs thrive on clear communication and structure.
+Basic behaviours (skills) are essential for their safety, behaviour, and well-being.
+These behaviours ensure that your dog listens in various situations and strengthen your bond with them.
+That’s why we believe every dog should know these 10 essential behaviours.

 1. Sit